-Instantly transport your guests to the English countryside with a sophisticated soirée in a manicured garden or greenhouse; it will be your very own garden party.
+Instantly transport your guests to the English countryside with a sophisticated soirée in a manicured garden or greenhouse.
 Think floral-print dresses, lavender-garnished cocktails, and plenty of blooms alongside a farm-fresh menu.
-A string quartet will further set the mood as well as classic entertainment like archery.
+A string quartet will further set the mood, as well as classic entertainment, like archery.
 For a modern upgrade, host a make-your-own flower crown bar or a workshop on how to arrange freshly cut blossoms.

-Make like Truman Capote and host your own black and white masquerade ball—or, at least, a dinner party.
-Ask guests to don their best black or white formal attire, masks preferred, for an elegant soirée at your home.
-Hire a chef or caterer to handle the food and a bartender to keep the champagne flowing; bonus points for building a champagne tower.
+Make like Truman Capote and host your own black-and-white masquerade ball—or, at least, a dinner party.
+Ask guests to don their best black or white formal attire (masks preferred) for an elegant soirée at your home or event space.
+Hire a chef or caterer to handle the food and a bartender to keep the Champagne flowing; bonus points for building a Champagne tower.
 It will be a night none of your gals will forget, just like the guests of the famed 1966 party.

 Move over, Taco Tuesdays.
-For the bride with an affinity for tacos, tequila, and all the guac (ie. all of us), throw a fiesta complete with colorful papel picados and a mariachi band.
+For the bride with an affinity for tacos, tequila, and all the guac (aka, all of us), throw a fiesta complete with colorful papel picados and a mariachi band.
 A margarita bar is a necessity, as is a selection of spicy salsas for dipping chips.
-You can have this party inside or out, making it flexible in case of inclement weather, and well, does anyone not like a taco theme?
+You can have this party inside or out, making it flexible in case of inclement weather.

 Sip on Mimosas

-Skip the Mad Hatter theme in favor of a modern spin: a make your own herbal tea bar.
-Guests can mix their own blend of loose leaf tea, by scooping everything from black tea leaves to star anise and rose petals into a strainer; brew and ta-da!
+For your tea party bridal shower, skip the Mad Hatter theme in favor of a modern spin: a make-your-own herbal tea bar.
+Guests can mix their own blend of loose-leaf tea by scooping everything from black tea leaves to star anise and rose petals into a strainer.
+Then, brew the mixture in hot water, and voila!
 It works for iced teas, too, and we’re not opposed to a spiked version to get the party started.
-You can also bring in an ayurvedic expert or certified tea blender to help lead the class—you’ll learn what works and what doesn’t, especially to help cure ailments and boost things like libido.
+You can also bring in an Ayurvedic expert or certified tea blender to help lead the class—you’ll learn what works and what doesn’t, especially to help cure ailments and boost things like libido.

-Cue the hula dancers, it’s time for a luau.
+Cue the hula dancers; it’s time for a luau.
 Though this is a time-honored party and bridal shower theme, it never fails to excite guests, especially in tropical summer weather.
-Have guests wear their best floral prints and bright colors, deck the space out in tiki torches and orchids, and of course, “lei” all your friends and family as they arrive—no pun intended.
+Have guests wear their best floral prints and bright colors, deck the space out in tiki torches and orchids, and, of course, provide leis to all your friends and family as they arrive.
 For food and beverages, think Polynesian classics: kalua pork, poke bowls, fresh pineapple, and tiki cocktails.

 Taste Lots of Wine